netxms/netxms-doc/admin/data-collection.rst

 Agent side cache is configurable globally, on node level, and on DCI level.
 By default it's off.

+All collected data goes throught all transfarmations and thresholds only when it comes to server.
+To prevent generation of old events it can be set :guilabel:`OffileDataRelivanceTime` configuration variable to time period in seconds within which received offline data still relevant for threshold validation.
+By dafault it is set to 1 day.

 .. versionadded:: 2.0-M5
     Offline data collection.